-When it comes to Live Mode multiplayer, we don't know what Maxis is planning yet.
+When it comes to Live Mode multiplayer, we don't know if or what Maxis is planning yet.
 What we've heard are the few comments from Electronic Arts CEO Andrew Wilson during a financial call in 2020.

 "As Maxis continues to think about The Sims for a new generation—cross-platforms and a cloud of a neighborhood world, you should imagine while we will always stay true to our inspiration, escape, creation, self-improvement, motivations—that this notion of social interactions and competition like the kind of things that were actually present in The Sims Online many many years ago—that they will start to become a part of The Sims experience in the years to come," Wilson said.